Italian bond yields set for biggest weekly fall in 8 weeks

 "The market must be optimistic, but I think there is a little bit of concern priced in there as well.
 We've been here before and it's not going to be easy to get everyone on board."
 The spotlight is on a group of European Union states opposed to big spending by the bloc, which will present a counter-proposal to the Franco-German plan and whether there may be adjustments to the proposal, such as providing some funds as loans rather than grants.

 Investors will also watch for the European Commission's own proposal for a recovery fund, due next Wednesday.
-On Friday euro zone bond yields were little changed, with Germany's 10-year benchmark neutral at -0.50%, having fallen earlier to -0.52%.
-Italian 10-year bond yields were down 3.1 bps at 1.60% after touching a six-week low of 1.597%.
+On Friday euro zone bond yields were little changed, with Germany's 10-year benchmark up 1.3 bps at -0.48%, having fallen earlier to -0.52%.
+Italian 10-year bond yields were down 2.9 bps at 1.60% after touching a six-week low of 1.597%.

 Bonds were not much moved by China's decision to skip setting a 2020 gross domestic product growth target - the first time it has not set a target since it began publishing the metric in 1990.
 Unlike global stock markets, bonds were also largely unaffected by the flare-up in U.S.-China tensions over Chinese security measures in Hong Kong.
 Analysts are awaiting release of the European Central Bank's meeting minutes from April expected later on Friday.